SUI-Components/sui/packages/sui-hoc/README.md

 # sui-hoc

 > Set of useful HoCs

 ## withContext

-Provide the context at the tree of components
+Provide the legacy context to the tree of components.

+## withSUIContext

+Provide the new React API Context to the tree of components.

+## withAllContexts

+Provide both contexts to the tree of components.

 ## avoidSSRRender